ceejbot/no-more-unicorns/slides.md

 # [fit] I need company.
 # [fit] \(Yes, I'm selfish.)

 ^ I love writing software.
-Do you like it?
-Is this a good career?
-Great pay.
-Good benefits.
-A way to stay middle-class in this new gilded age.
+Not leaving.
 Okay if you find something else you love better.
 I'll be damned if I see any more women driven out.

 ---